On the magnitude of spheres, surfaces and other homogeneous spaces: Extending magnitude to infinite metric spaces

 If you require a little intuition then one way of thinking about the weight equations is as follows.
 Each point can be thought of as an organism, with the weight being the amount of `heat' being generated by that point (a negative weight denoting some sort of refrigeration).
 Each organism experiences the heat generated by the other organisms in a fashion which decays exponentially with the distance.
 The organisms each wish to experience unit heat and this is what is expressed by the weight equation.

 We can try to extend the idea of magnitude to non-finite metric spaces.
-Two approaches present themselves. \begin{itemize} \item Use finite approximation to the metric space. \item Use a measure in the definition of a weighting. \end{itemize} The first of these approaches was explored in~\cite{LeinsterWillerton:AsymptoticMagnitude} and~\cite{Willerton:Calculations}.
+Two approaches present themselves. \begin{itemize} \item Use finite approximations to the metric space. \item Use a measure in the definition of a weighting. \end{itemize} The first of these approaches was explored in~\cite{LeinsterWillerton:AsymptoticMagnitude} and~\cite{Willerton:Calculations}.
 In this approach a metric space $X$ is approximated by taking a sequence $\{X^{(i)}\}_{i=1}^\infty$ of finite subsets of $X$, which converges to $X$ in the Hausdorff topology, so $X^{(i)}\to X$ as $i\to\infty$.
 One can then take the corresponding sequence of magnitudes $\{|X^{(i)}|\}_{i=1}^\infty$ and hope that they tend to a limit, and furthermore hope that the limit is independent of the choice of approximating sequence.
-This seems to work in many cases such as compact subsets of Euclidean space.
-This approach has the advantage that it can be implemented on a computer to obtain approximations to the magnitude of some spaces as in ~\cite{Willerton:Calculations}.
+Following these papers, Mark Meckes~\cite{Meckes:PositiveDefinite} proved that for a large class of spaces, positive definite spaces, which includes subsets of Euclidean spaces, this method gives a definition of magnitude which is independent of the chosen sequence.
+This approach has the advantage that it can be implemented on a computer to obtain approximations to the magnitude of some spaces as in~\cite{Willerton:Calculations}.

 The second approach is the one that will be used in this paper.
-This was independently suggested to me by Tom Leinster and David Speyer (my own thoughts on the matter lay more in realm of currents and differential forms).
-The idea is to generalize the definition of magnitude using measures in the following way. \begin{defn} If $X$ is a metric space then a \emph{weight measure} on $X$ is a signed measure $\nu$ on $X$ such that for all $y\in X$
+Inspired by an earlier version of this paper, Mark Meckes showed that for positive definite spaces when this approach can be used, that is `when a weight measure exists', then it is equivalent to the first approach using an approximating sequence, so magnitude can be calculated either way.
+This approach was independently suggested to me by Tom Leinster and David Speyer (my own thoughts on the matter lay more in realm of currents and differential forms).
+The idea is to generalize the definition of magnitude using measures in the following way. \begin{defn} If $X$ is a metric space then a \emph{weight measure} on $X$ is a finite signed Borel measure $\nu$ on $X$ such that for all $y\in X$

 If a weight measure $\nu$ exists then $|X|$, the \emph{magnitude} of $X$, is defined to be the mass of $X$ with respect to $\nu$:

 \end{defn} Note that the magnitude, if it exists, is independent of the choice of weight measure.
 Suppose that $\nu$ and $\overline{\nu}$ are weight measures then